worbis/apps-sdk/doc/api.md

 itself.
 The application's events and stash are also specific to the application and cannot be accessed from another application.

-# Properties
+# btapp object

-Available properties:
+The entire raw API sits under the `btapp` javascript object.
+This object has a bunch of methods and a couple properties that it exports to allow you to access and modify the BitTorrent client your application has been installed into.

+The available properties are:

-    peer_id = "local_client" // This is the peer ID of your own client.
+    >> btapp.peer_id // This is the peer ID of your own client.
+    "local_client"

+For a discussion of the methods that you're able to use, please read on.

 # Settings

-Access the client's settings at bt.settings.
-This will allow you to access all the client settings allowed in your current sandbox.
-If a property is read only, a ReadOnlyException will be thrown.
+All the settings for a client can be accessed at `btapp.settings`.
+This allows you read/write access to the settings inside your sandbox.
+For properties that are read only, an exception will be thrown when you try to set that property.

-    bt.settings.all() -> dictionary of key/value pairs
+    >> btapp.settings.all() // Dictionary of key/value pairs
+    { "rss.update_interval": 15,
+      "cid": "1234567",
+      "net.calc_overhead": false }
-    bt.settings.keys() -> list of all the settings names available. bt.settings.get(name) -> get a specific setting
+    >> btapp.settings.keys() // List of all the settings available.
+    [ "cid", "rss.update_interval", "net.calc_overhead" ]
+    >> btapp.settings.get("cid") // get the value of a specific setting "1234567"
-    bt.settings.set(name, value) -> set a specific setting
+    >> btapp.settings.set("net.calc_overhead", true) // set the value of a specific setting true

 # Add